andreirff/andreirff/README.md

 <p align=center'>
 I learn a lot from the open source community and knowledge sharing.
-I currently work at IGH.<br>
+I currently work at IGH.
-Founder of the customer-focused startup - ZapTI.<br>
+Founder of the customer-focused startup - ZapTI.
 </p>

 <p align='center'>